 The impulsive part of ADHD might be funny if it did not so often lead to problems.
 The quick action of ADHD means that at times these individuals’ bodies move and act before the executive circuits of their brain, their mind, has even thought about it.
 The problem with this situation can be shown using the old military firing sequence of shooting a weapon at a target: ready, aim, fire.
 The impulsive person with ADHD might shoot the weapon before any thought takes place, then he thinks about it and gets ready and aims.
 One can see the risk of harm.
 The summersault can start and complete before the child thinks about the mud puddle just ahead.
 Another aspect of this is interrupting others when they are talking.
 Or bursting into a social group uninvited.
 And making snap decisions, even important ones with long-term consequences, without much thought.

 As These 3 Aspects of ADHD Sort Out Among Individuals…

-As we sort these 3 clinical features among people who have ADHD, it gives us 3 types:
+As we sort these 3 parts of ADHD among the people who have ADHD, it gives us 3 types: